Survey Reveals Business Leaders Optimistic about Future Operations but Skilled Labour Shortage Worsening

 In terms of workforce findings, on average, 40% of employees are still working in a hybrid model, and 48% of survey respondents say that hybrid work is serving them well.
 Ultimately, this will have implications for employee connections and connectivity, real estate occupancy, downtown vibrancy and sustainability, and more.

 “We recognize these issues are global, and certainly not unique to Manitoba, but we need made-in-Manitoba solutions to solve our local workforce challenges and fuel recovery,” says Davidson.
 “To energize operations for 2022, we encourage all Manitoba business leaders to take advantage of opportunities for efficiency through technology, to invest in training and development, to continue supporting our local economy, and to explore local supply options, so we can all feel that sense of optimism.”

-Commissioned by the MCC and delivered in conjunction with partners Léger, CPHR Manitoba, World Trade Centre Winnipeg, Red River College, the Rural Manitoba Economic Development Organization, and Manitoba Business Matters, the survey revealed:
+Delivered in conjunction with survey partner Leger, and supported by CPHR Manitoba, World Trade Centre Winnipeg, Red River College Polytechnic, the Rural Manitoba Economic Development Organization (RMED), and Digital Manitoba Initiative, the 2021 survey also revealed:

-Thank you again to our 2020 survey partners, Leger, CPHR Manitoba, Red River College, World Trade Centre Winnipeg, the Rural Manitoba Economic Development Organization, and Manitoba Business Matters, without your support we could not do this important work.
+Thank you again to our 2021 survey partners, Leger, CPHR Manitoba, Red River College, World Trade Centre Winnipeg, the Rural Manitoba Economic Development Corporation, and the Digital Manitoba Initiative, without your support we could not do this important work.